monimoyd/PredictingMaskAndDepthUsingDeepLearning/README.md

 # VIII.
 Future works

-i.
+## i.
 The ground truth depth images were not very high quality.
 My model would have given better results if ground truths are good quality.
 So, as a future I will try good models to generate ground truth depth images

-ii.
+## ii.
 Further analysis of GPU memory profiling can be done

-ii.
+### iii.

  I have to run around 7.5 hours to achieve the result.
 As Google TPU are faster, I would like to try with TPU

+### iv.

+Apply knowledge acquired different applications like lung cancer detetion etc.